 This stuff can sit in my fridge without going bad before I get to it.
 Also, it’s always there as opposed to my having to make it before every recipe.
 It’s cheaper on the website than it is on Amazon, so that’s generally where I buy it.

 I always add BBQ sauce to this.
 Always.
 You don’t need to but I highly recommend it!
 Similar to the mayo, BBQ sauce is just as easy to make but it’s nice to just have it in the fridge when I’m ready for it.
-I use Tessemae’s BBQ sauce bought from Whole Foods or Amazon.
+I use my favorite Whole30 Approved BBQ sauce from Primal Kitchen, which is available on Thrive Market, their website (use code PALEOBAILEY to save 15%), and Whole Foods.
 Sometimes convenience wins.

 For the pulled pork: